skalanux/django-remote-scenario/README.rst

     )

-To create custom scenarios, just create a directory inside your app named "scenarios" , then add as many files as scenarios you want to implement and create a __init__.py file to import them.
+To create custom scenarios, just create a directory inside your app named "scenarios" , then add as many files as scenarioes you want to implement and create a __init__.py file to import them.
 Inside each of those files, you need to implement a main() function setting up the models you want to create for the scenario, you could create them by hand or use something like django_dynamic_fixtures https://github.com/paulocheque/django-dynamic-fixture